-Northeast Passage is offering an 8-week exploration of self through facilitated engagement in recreational activities and conversation at UNH.
+Northeast Passage is offering an 8-week exploration of life, self, happiness through facilitated engagement in recreational activities and conversation at UNH.

 Life in Action may benefit undergraduate students who:

 - Are struggling to thrive academically and socially within the campus community.

 - Are experiencing challenges due to the transition from adolescence to young adulthood, identity development, or symptoms related to mental health (i.e., low self-esteem, generalized anxiety, social anxiety).

 - Would benefit from supported recreational and functional skill development.

 Life in Action is facilitated by UNH’s Northeast Passage